MichalGoly/CS12320-cardgame/README.md

 ## DESCRIPTION

-"Patience" is a simple card game written in Java using the Swing framework, as part of a programming assignment during my first year at the Aberystwyth University.
+"Patience" is a simple card game written in Java using the Swing framework, as part of a programming assignment during my first year at Aberystwyth University.
 You can find the requirements specification in the **assignment.pdf** file and read about the code I wrote in the **report.pdf** file.